BeevMan/Ephinea-Wiki-Add-On/README.md

     - Make the difficulty selectable
     - Change enemy names when ultimate is selected???

+  - Save selected section ID as default, to be used in next page load

+  - Editable dar & rar rates to factor in events / HBR boosts

   - Add box drops to quest pages

   - Chance an item will drop during the quest & or per floor (when all enemies killed)